The Art of Youth Ministry

 The Academy utilizes a “coach approach” process, which means that instead of relying on instruction from a teacher or prescriptions from a consultant, a coach helps to mine the expertise and internal wisdom of congregational leaders.
 This “coach approach” process helps leaders discern the God-sized things that need to happen, develop a plan to get there, and celebrate with them when they do.

 Our Youth Worker Cohort offers a valuable coaching experience for anyone serving youth in a congregational setting.
-This coaching experience is designed for those who have served in youth ministry for 5 years or more.
-We’ll go far beyond topics like volunteer recruitment and programing planning.
-Instead, we’ll take the time to go deeper than most conferences or continuing education experiences are able to do.
+This coaching experience is designed for those who have served in youth ministry for 3 years or more.
+We’ll take the time to go deeper than most conferences or continuing education experiences are able to do.
 We’ll look at changing trends in this generation of youth and talk about what that means for your ministry.
 We’ll work through foundations and frameworks of your ministry and talk about what this liminal season looks like for each of your contexts.
 We will take a “coach approach” to each session, mining the collective wisdom of the group and helping one another move forward in our ministry, both on a personal and programmatic level.
 This process helps gifted and committed youth workers discern the next steps, develop a plan to get there, and celebrate when we reach our goals.